 To protect yourself while learning to distinguish old from new, be sure you're comfortable with the dealer or individual selling a costly piece.
 Take some time to ask questions about the origin of the item, and have an expert authenticate it for you if you are still not sure.

 Also, spend wisely by learning the feel, smell, sound, and look of authentic Bakelite.
-Read Ways to Test Bakelite for Authenticity to learn six tests you can use to identify this type of plastic.
 Some of these can even be done while shopping at thrift stores and flea markets.

 Pamela Y. Wiggins is the author of Warman's Costume Jewelry.